remix-run/remix/docs/guides/contributing.md

 If you think you've found a bug but don't have the time to send a PR, please follow these guidelines:

-1. Create a minimal reproduction of the issue somewhere like Stackblitz, Replit, Codesandbox, etc. that we can visit and observe the bug:
+1. Create a minimal reproduction of the issue somewhere like Stackblitz, Replit, CodeSandbox, etc. that we can visit and observe the bug:

-   - [https://remix.new][https-remix-new] makes this really easy
+   - [https://remix.new][https_remix_new] makes this really easy

 2. If this is not possible (related to some hosting setup, etc.) please create a GitHub repo that we can run with clear instructions in the README to observe the bug.